amit12195/CAPTCHA-Recognition-using-CRNN-CTC/README.md

             At the end of the user document, you’ll find a Google Drive link containing the pre-trained text detection and recognition models.
             After downloading, place the models in the ai_models directory.

+## References

+- [clovaai/deep-text-recognition-benchmark] – Used for CRNN architecture as base model for finetuning.
+- [clovaai/CRAFT-pytorch](https://github.com/clovaai/CRAFT-pytorch) – Used for text detection with the CRAFT model.